Back ground

 OBJECTIVES OF THE OFFICE

-(h) attracting abundant regional and international financial resources to Nigerian economy: The abundance of trade and financial resources in some regions of the world calls for intensive and intensified efforts by Nigeria Government to establish the physical presence of our NTOs because of stiff competition for such resources by competitor nations.
+Attracting abundant regional and international financial resources to Nigerian economy establish the physical presence of our NTOs because of stiff competition for such resources by competitor nations.

 MANDATES OF THE NIGERIA TRADE OFFICE, GHANA